GoogleCloudPlatform/community/tutorials/deploy-react-nginx-cloud-run/index.md

 This tutorial presumes a basic understanding of single-page applications (SPAs).

-## Obtain the React codebase
+## Get the React code

 1. Clone the GitHub repository for this tutorial by running the following command:

         git clone https://github.com/GoogleCloudPlatform/community

-1. Open open the pre-configured React app file, `tutorials/deploy-react-nginx-cloud-run/src/App.js`, with your preferred code editor.
+1. Open the pre-configured React app file `tutorials/deploy-react-nginx-cloud-run/src/App.js` with your preferred code editor.

     Notice the use of `react-router-dom` to create three routes (`/`, `/users`, and `/about`) and some links to browse